Tinker-Ware/wisdom/_pages/help/docker_tinkerware.md

 Benefits:

+  - **Define**.
+    - Where do you want containers and what you want in them
-  - Manage, scale and track your projects.
-The one that use Docker and the ones that doesn't
+  - **Manage** scale and track your containers in projects.
-  - Work locally with docker if needed.
+    * Modify and udate your containers definitions if needed.
-  - Deploy automatically even if you use docker.
+  - **Deploy** automatically even if you use docker.
+Don't worry about installing not even docker.
+It's all automatic
+    * Once your containers are defined and their contents, we provide you staging, prod and dev envs automatically.
     * A fully tested environment won't fail if it is replicated.
     * The local environment would act as the production env.
 That way you know it's working
     * On a clean server we take care of installing docker and mounting everything as you defined on your configurations using our platform.
+  - **Work**
+    * Work locally with docker if needed.
+There are some constraints there in teams, tho... more soon.
-  - Integrate easily new features, or even new containers to your infrastructure.
+  - **Integrate** easily new features, or even new containers to your infrastructure.
   - Recover faster from failures with your documented configs
   - Easier to extend and maintain